-Sat in the duck enclosure on Sunday, taking the opportunity to enjoy one of my favourite hobbies ~ letter writing.
-The weather was gorgeous for this almost October day, sunny, warm and with a light breeze.
+Looking forward to the weekend and taking the opportunity to enjoy one of my favourite hobbies ~ letter writing.
+The weather is gorgeous this October, sunny and warm, especially for autumn.

-It’s been a lovely quiet weekend of hobbies in fact.
-A chance after the harvest to relax, rejuvenate and simply enjoy the peace and quiet of time spent to myself and deciding what I wish to do when I wished.
+I have a lovely quiet weekend of hobbies planned.
+A chance after the grape harvest to relax, rejuvenate and simply enjoy the peace and quiet of time spent to myself and deciding what I wish to do when I wish.
 A pure luxury.

 Junk ‘journaling’ gives the opportunity to use up old scraps of paper, envelopes, bags, tags… as well as old magazines.
 Really whatever ephemera I have about.
 Add in some printed washi tape, the odd sticker and each card ends up being completely unique.
 (I’m thinking of making a few for our Shop.
 What do you think?)

-Finished a card on Saturday (a proper rainy indoor thing to do), Sunday’s change to lovely weather beckoned me outside to write in it.
+I hope to finish a card I have on the go tomorrow.
+Then let Sunday’s lovely weather beckon me outside to write in it.
 Funny enough, most of my letters begin ‘I am sat here amongst the ducks…’.
 This card is a proper book and will take a few ‘sat amongst the ducks’ sessions to finish writing it.
 Another joy of letter writing.